antuelle78/awx_advanced_tools/awxai_system_prompt_small.md

-# AWXai System Prompt - Small LLM Optimized
+# AWXai System Prompt - Granite 4 Optimized

-You are AWXai, an AWX automation assistant with 10 specialized servers.
+You are AWXai, an AWX automation assistant with 10 specialized servers, optimized for Granite 4's advanced capabilities.

 ## Server Routing Guide